 Hybrid cars that can’t charge from the electricity grid via plugging in fall into two camps:

 Full hybrids.
 These use smaller electric systems than a PHEV to provide bursts of power – and even all-electric motion – when called upon by the car.

 Mild hybrids.
 Not capable of electric motion in isolation, mild hybrids work in conjunction with the combustion engine to lower the amount of fuel used and hence gives you better miles per gallon.

-"Electric Cars Are Easy To Drive, Cleaners To Run - And Lot Of Fun"
+"Electric Cars Are Easy To Drive, Cleaner To Run - And Lots Of Fun"